-|Dutch International Society Scholarship||$1,500; $2,500||FR/SO/JR/SR||2.7||Yes|
+|Dutch International Society Scholarship||$2,500||FR/SO/JR/SR||2.50|

-Alan and Jan Pauw Family Scholarship
+|Pauw, Alan and Jan Family Scholarship||$2,700||JR/SR||3.00|

 The Ten Hoor Prize will be awarded to the student who submits the best essay on the language and/or culture of the Netherlands.
-Cultural topics may range broadly from Dutch history, politics, art, society, economics, to related interdisciplinary ?elds.
+Cultural topics may range broadly from Dutch history, politics, art, society, economics, to related interdisciplinary fields.

 The paper should be prepared for “blind review”: Use a detachable title page with the author’s name and e-mail address on it but do not identify the author in the body of the paper.
+Please deliver the paper to the Dutch department office, Hiemenga Hall 427.
 Papers may be prior submissions for courses, reworkings of such papers, or specially written for the competition.
 Brief papers are acceptable.
 Only one paper per student.
 Only undergraduate submissions allowed.